memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 I hope this post gave you a better understanding of the profiling features available on Cortex-M microcontrollers.
-I am amazed at what can be accomplished with an open source tool such as openOCD and as single pin!
+I am amazed at what can be accomplished with an open source tool such as openOCD and a single pin!

 Are there profiling tools or methods you've used to great effect?
 Let us know in the comments below!